 Begin your second walking day, from the lovely village of Portomarin.
 Today the Camino will cross the river Miño (Galicia’s longest river) and rise uphill steadily towards the Serra de Ligonde.
 You will pass nice hamlets such as Gonzar and Ventas de Narón.
 Stop to visit the Romanesque Church of Santa María in Castromaior and the Romanesque church in Eirexe, with its portal featuring a sculpture of Daniel with animals, as well as Pilgrim Santiago.
 There are many signs indicating that we are on a pilgrim route, including the famous “cruceiros” (crucifixes).
 Check out the Cruceiro of Lameiros and the Monastery of Our Saviour of Vilar de Donas (2 km detour off theCamino).

 Tonight you will finish up your walk in the town of Palas de Rei.
 Relax and have a glass of wine after dinner in the company of some of your fellow group members.

-On this stage, you will move into the province of Corunna, where you will find expanses of eucalyptus and pine trees and numerous medieval bridges, such as those in Leboreiro and Furelos.
-Melide, which is famous for its octopus, is an obligatory stop for pilgrims and lovers of good food.
+Today, the Camino trail continues downhill, passing the village of Casanova and the delightful village of Leboreiro.
+You will move into the province of Corunna, where you will find expanses of eucalyptus and pine trees and numerous medieval bridges, such as those in Leboreiro and Furelos.
+You will finish your day in the lively market town of Melide, which is famous for its octopus, is an obligatory stop for pilgrims and lovers of good food.

 After breakfast, go to exchange your pilgrim’s passport, if you haven’t already done it.
 Alternatively, we